JosephSun/cliffordfajardo.github.io/_posts/2015-09-23-creating-modern-websites-with-pure-css.md

 ### Introduction

-A few months ago, after having used [Bootstrap](http://getbootstrap.com/2.3.2/) for a few client projects, I couldn't help but feel that Bootstrap was abstracting a lot of crucial CSS concepts such as floats, clear-fixes, absolute positioning from me.
+A few months ago, after having used [Bootstrap](http://getbootstrap.com/2.3.2/) for a few client projects, I couldn't help but feel that Bootstrap was abstracting just too many CSS concepts such as floats, clear-fixes, and absolute positioning from me.
 Prior to using Bootstrap, I already had firm CSS skills, but needed to brush on some concepts after having used Bootstrap for a few weeks.
 So I decided to do a deep dive into the [Bootstrap source](https://github.com/twbs/bootstrap) code!

 ### Concepts to Learn to Create your Own CSS Framework

-Having a solid understanding of the following CSS concepts will make you a dangerous front end developer:
+Having a solid understanding of the following CSS concepts will make you a dangerous & productive front end developer:

 - CSS Box Model
 - Differences Between Inline & Block Elements
 - Floating & Positioning (relative, absolute, fixed, static)

-###  Pure CSS/Responsive Projects I Completed after Deep Diving into Bootstrap Source Code
+- How to fix collapsed elements, clearfix & sizing: border-box

+###  Sites I Created With Pure CSS & No Frameworks
 <img src="/assets/images/posts/futuraConf.png">
 [Live Site](http://cutter-telecommunication-36317.bitballoon.com)
 <br>